-Traditionally when an offering was taken within a service in church you would see people passing around bags like this one, which people pass along the rows of seats and anyone may place a donation inside it if they wish.
+At times when an offering is taken within a service in church you will see stewards walking through church with bags like this one, and anyone may place a donation inside it if they wish.

 The offering represents more than just the gifts that have been given, as valuable as those are.
 It also represents the church community's recognition that ultimately everything we are and have comes from God and symbolises our commitment of our time, energy, resources and our individual gifts and talents to serve God.